scrtlabs/SecretNetwork/docs/developing-secret-contracts.md

 # Handle

-`handle` is the implementation of execute trasactions.
+`handle` is the implementation of execute transactions.

 ```bash
 secretcli tx compute execute "$CONTRACT_ADDRESS" "$INPUT_ARGS" --from "$MY_KEY" # Option A